-I have taken advantage of the long Easter weekend to release an updated public sheet (here) which supports live prices.
+I have taken advantage of the long Easter weekend to release an updated public share tracking spreadsheet (here) which supports live prices.
 The difficult bit is that it handles both equities (via GoogleFinance) and also funds (as listed on Hargreaves Lansdown).

-The sheet is still read only, but you can make a copy (either download a copy in Excel, or make a copy in Google Sheets) to edit yourself.
+The spreadsheet is still read only, but you can make a copy (either download a copy in Excel, or make a copy in Google Sheets) to edit yourself and make your own portfolio tracking tool.
 All appropriate disclaimers apply – use at your own risk.

 Full release notes are as follows: